KleinMisha/time-trace-tools/docs/quick_start.md

 ```

 Modifications are made on a copy of the `original_experiment`, stored as `_current_experiment`.
+???+ note "list of transformations is the ground truth"
-**NOTE: `_current_experiment` is not the ground truth of the application.
+    `_current_experiment` is not the ground truth of the application.
 The set of (to be) applied `Transformation`'s is.
-Hence, the final state of the experiment is merely kept for cache purposes (hence the underscore it it's name)**
+Hence, the final state of the experiment is merely kept for cache purposes (hence the underscore it it's name).

 ```python
 # Need the (final) modified copy of the experiment data?